scylladb/gemini/docs/architecture.md

 The application generates partition ids through a `Generator` that creates a steady flow of partition key components for the desired [concurrency](architecture.md#Concurrency).
-Each goroutine is connected to a `source` that continuously emits new partition ids in the form of a `[]interface{}`.
+Each goroutine is connected to a `source` that the generator controls.
+This source continuously emits new partition ids in the form of a `[]interface{}`.
 These keys are created in the same way as the the driver does to ensure that each goroutine only processes partition keys from it's designated bucket.
 These partition keys These values are copied into another list that keeps the old partition ids for later reuse.
 The idea of reusing the partition keys is that probability of hitting the same partition key kan be so small that we never actually read any data at all in the validation jobs if just generate